ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ## 1.3 Tools and Technologies Used 🛠

-- **SQL Server Management Studio (SSMS)** – My primary tool for writing and executing all SQL queries, managing database schemas, and visualizing table relationships.
+- **SQL Server Management Studio (SSMS)** – The primary tool used for writing and executing SQL queries, and managing database schemas.
-- **SQL** – The core language I used for data extraction, transformation, analysis, and aggregation within the database.
+- **SQL** – The core language Used for data extraction, transformation, analysis, and aggregation within the database.
 - **Microsoft SQL Server** – The database management system where I stored, queried, and maintained the Northwind database.
-- **Database Diagram Tool (SSMS)** – I used this tool to create visual representations of database relationships, which helped me understand table structures and foreign key dependencies.
+- **Database Diagram Tool (SSMS):** Used to create visual representations of database relationships and view foreign key dependencies.
-- **JOIN Operations** – Essential SQL techniques I employed to combine data across related tables, enabling multi-dimensional analysis.
-- **Information Schema Views** – I leveraged these views to programmatically access metadata about table constraints and keys, which supported my exploration of table relationships.
+- **Information Schema Views:** leveraged to access metadata about table constraints and keys and general table relationships.
-- **Git/GitHub** – I used GitHub as my version control tool to manage and document my project documentation changes and sharing of findings.
+- **Git/GitHub:** Used as my version control tool to manage and document my project documentation changes and sharing of findings.
-- **Markdown** – I used Markdown for project documentation, including README files, to enhance clarity and structure in my final reports.
+- **Markdown:**I used Markdown for project documentation, including README files, to enhance clarity and structure for this final report.

 ## 1.4 Skills Employed 🧠

-- **SQL Querying and Optimization** – Developed efficient SQL queries for data retrieval, filtering, and aggregation, using commands such as `SELECT`, `JOIN`, `GROUP BY`, and `ORDER BY`.
+- **SQL Querying, Optimization, Data Aggregation and Transformation:** Developed efficient SQL queries for data retrieval, filtering, aggregation, summerizing, and analyzing using commands such as `SELECT`, `JOIN`, `GROUP BY`, `ORDER BY`, `SUM()`, `COUNT()`, `AVG()`, and `DATEDIFF()`.
-- **Data Aggregation and Transformation** – Applied SQL functions like `SUM()`, `COUNT()`, `AVG()`, and `DATEDIFF()` for data summarization and analysis.
-- **Advanced SQL Techniques**: Employed window functions, Common Table Expressions (CTEs), subqueries, and `CASE` statements for complex analyses.
+- **Advanced SQL Techniques:** Employed window functions, Common Table Expressions (CTEs), subqueries, and `CASE` statements.
-- **Common Table Expressions (CTEs)** – Utilized CTEs for breaking down complex queries into modular, readable components.
-- **Data Validation and Integrity Checks** – Ensured data quality by filtering for completed records and validating relationships across joined tables.
+- **Data Validation and Integrity Checks:** Ensured data quality by filtering and validating relationships across joined tables.
-- **Relational Database Management** – Analyzed table relationships, including many-to-many and one-to-many connections, to accurately link and aggregate data.
+- **Relational Database Management:** Analyzed table relationships, including many-to-many and one-to-many connections.
-- **Employee Productivity Analysis** – Calculated metrics like order processing times to assess individual employee performance and productivity.
+- **Employee Productivity Analysis:** Calculated metrics like to assess individual employee performance and productivity.
-- **Customer Segmentation** – Performed customer analysis by segmenting based on order frequency, revenue contribution, and purchase behavior.
+- **Customer Segmentation:** Segmented order frequency, revenue contributions, and purchase behaviors in customer analysis.
-- **Product Performance Analysis** – Identified top-selling products through aggregated sales data, aiding in stock prioritization and marketing.
+- **Product Performance Analysis:** Identified top-selling products through aggregated sales data, aiding in stocking.
-- **Time-Series Analysis** – Conducted trend analysis over time (e.g., monthly or quarterly sales trends) to identify patterns and inform business decisions.
+- **Time-Series Analysis:** Conducted trend analysis over time to identify patterns and inform business decisions.
-- **Data Integrity with Primary and Foreign Keys** – Structured queries based on database keys to maintain data integrity across relationships.
+- **Data Integrity with Primary and Foreign Keys** – Structured queries based on database keys to maintain data integrity.
-- **Database Exploration in SSMS** – Used SQL Server Management Studio tools (e.g., Object Explorer and database diagrams) for relationship mapping and data structure understanding.
-- **Business Intelligence and Insights** – Extracted actionable business insights on customer behavior, employee performance, and sales trends from raw data.
+- **Business Intelligence:** Extracted actionable business insights on customer behavior, employee performance, and sales.
-- **Project Documentation** – Documented all analysis steps, queries, and findings to ensure reproducibility and clarity in project deliverables.
+- **Project Documentation:** Documented all analysis steps, queries, and findings to ensure reproducibility and clarity.

 ## 1.5 How to Run This Project 🚀